VictorWang712/Note/docs/science_research/OPP/lecture_15.md

 >
 > [Gephi - The Open Graph Viz Platform](https://gephi.org/)

+Below is an illustrative example to demonstrate the application of the discussed principles.

 > Emergent Polarisation in Political Blogs
 >
 > The study *Divided they Blog* by Adamic and Glance analysed political blogs in 2004, categorising them as Democrat (blue) or Republican (red).